IBM-Cloud/docs-services/services/TestdroidCloud/index.md

 1. Select application for the session

-   The interactive session gets started by clicking the application or by starting without.
+   The Manual Testing session gets started by clicking the application or by starting without.
 More applications can be uploaded and all are shown in this view.